3 Steps to learn Canvas and to Win!

 Want to know more about iPad?

 If you are a new or experienced user of the iPad, please review our iPad Resources, which is full of tips and tricks.
 Every now and then, we will also share with you different apps our staff recommends.

 Training Resource - lynda.com

 lynda.com is available free to all faculty, staff and students as a robust web-based technology training service.
 There are hundreds of high-quality video tutorials ranging from Microsoft Office to Adobe design and media, Blackboard, SPSS, and more.
-Login through USF Connect, choose the Learning Technologies tab, and then choose lynda.com to access your free subscription.
+Log into myUSF, click Fav Apps, and then choose lynda.com to access your free subscription.
+(If you don't see this option, click Preferences under Fav Apps, then go to the All Apps tab to find lynda.com).

 Classroom Resources - Tech Tools-To-Go!